awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/configuring-lifecycle-hook-notifications.md

 ## Route notifications to Lambda using EventBridge<a name="cloudwatch-events-notification"></a>

 You can use EventBridge to set up a target to invoke a Lambda function when a lifecycle action occurs\.

+You can also choose from other target types\.
+For more information, see the [Amazon EventBridge User Guide](https://docs.aws.amazon.com/eventbridge/latest/userguide/)\.
+For an example of a configuration that uses a Systems Manager automation document as an event target, see the article [Run code before terminating an EC2 Auto Scaling instance](http://aws.amazon.com/blogs/infrastructure-and-automation/run-code-before-terminating-an-ec2-auto-scaling-instance) on the AWS blog\.

 **To set up notifications using EventBridge**